 Introducing in-progress projects that depend on digital methods, such as the use of computational tools for analysis of historical data.

-The Boston Environmental History Seminar is an occasion for scholars as well as interested members of the public to discuss aspects of American environmental history from prehistory to the present day.
-Presenters come from a variety of disciplines including history, urban planning, and environmental management.
+Discuss American environmental history from prehistory to the present day.
+Involves a variety of disciplines including urban planning and environmental management.

 Each winter, seminar organizers issue a Call for Proposals in order to fill a limited number of session slots in several of the seminar series.
-The annual deadline is 15 March for the sessions that will take place in the following academic year.
 If you would like to receive the CFP and are not on our mailing list, email firstname.lastname@example.org.